19 FAQs people ask about dismissing employees

-- What are the penalties likely to be if someone succeeds in a claim for constructive dismissal?
+- What are the penalties if an employee successfully claims for constructive dismissal?

-- We have an employee who has been off sick for almost six months, and shows no sign of recovering.
-Can we dismiss them?
+- Can we dismiss an employee who has been on long-term sick leave and shows no sign of recovering?

-- We have a new employee who is demanding expensive modifications to some machinery on safety grounds.
-Can we just tell them to pack up and go?
+- Can we dismiss a new employee who is demanding expensive modifications to some machinery on safety grounds?

-- In which cases is length of service immaterial?
+- When is length of service immaterial in unfair dismissal claims?

-- What do we do about an employee who is on their final warning, and whose conduct merits dismissal, but who is claiming to be pregnant?
+- Can we dismiss an employee on her final warning, and whose conduct merits dismissal, but who is claiming to be pregnant?

-- What can we do if people who have been dismissed refuse to work out their notice?
+- What can we do if someone we have dismissed refuses to work out their notice?

 - If we tell people who have been dismissed to leave immediately, do we always have to give them pay in lieu of notice?

-- How long can a disgruntled ex-employee wait before filing a claim?
+- How long can an ex-employee wait before filing a claim?

 - What do we do about requests for references if we have sacked someone for incompetence or disciplinary offences?

-1. What do we need to worry about if we handle a dismissal badly and get things wrong?
+1. What are the risks if we handle a dismissal badly and get things wrong?